Hiroshinoharu/machineLearningProject/README.md

 Optional functionalities include a logger for logging CNN actions and a graph visualization for live training visualization.

 ## Future Improvements
 Given more time, additional layers such as Softmax and output layers could be implemented for image classification.
 Integration with an image classifier app could be explored to extend functionality.

+I would also opt in for ways to shorten my run time due to the ammount of opertations during the runtime of my project.

 ## Sources
 - [An Introduction to different Types of Convolutions in Deep Learning] https://towardsdatascience.com/types-of-convolutions-in-deep-learning-717013397f4d